retrocomputacion/retrobbs/readme.md

 | `audio` | Path to files for the audio library
 | `images` | Path to pictures for the Image gallery
 | `downloads` | Path to files for the program library
-| `temp` | Path to temporal files created by the BBS or it's plugins
+| `temp` | Path to temporal files created by the BBS or its plugins

 Custom paths can be added here as needed